lmbrt/angular-base/README.md

  * **saveState(key,obj):**  Serializes an object to the specified query string key.
 Useful for keeping view state in browser history.
  * **getstate(key):** Deserializes an object from the specified query string.
 Returns empty object if key not present.

+### Events

+ * **viewParamChange:** Fires when a view has been changed. function(event, chgObj);  chgObj contains all properties that changed in the routeParams since the last view change. chgObj.isViewChange is a bool indicating if a sub-view was changed.
+If false, then only query string parameters changed and can be accessed on chgObj.
+ * **viewChanging:**  Fires immediately before a view is changed. function(event, activeView, newView);
+ * **viewChange:** Fires immediately after a view is changed. function(event, newView);
+ * **I_AM_MASTER:**  Fires in response to "findMaster" broadcast.
+Only sent from top-level controller. function(event, instanceOfTopLevelController);

+### Listeners

+ * **findMaster:**  The top-level controller will response to this broadcast with a reference to itself.

 ### Basic Controller File

 ```